-Step 1: Create a Click Trigger Form in List Builder for your menu.
-Then, create the pop-up that you want to appear when your menu link is clicked.
+Step 1: Create a Click Trigger Popup in List Builder for your website menu.
+Then, create the popup that you want to appear when your menu link is clicked.

 When the Click Trigger is in the Menu Structure section, remove the URL field so the only populated field is the Navigation Label field:

-Step 3: Test the Click Trigger, and then start rolling in the conversions like Scrooge McDuck.
+Step 3: Test the Click Trigger, and then start rolling in the email conversions like Scrooge McDuck.

 If you’re blogging, guest posting is a strong way to check a lot of boxes on your “marketing to-do” list.
 You get backlinks, shares, relationships and email subscribers from the same type of content you’d write for your own site.